ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 This will result in the client receiving different values of `x`.

-At this point, it is important to understand that there is a discrepancy between different system implementations about what the read quorum value `R` means in practice.
+At this point, it is important to understand that there is a discrepancy between different system implementations about what exactly the read quorum value `R` means in practice.
 Does is refer to:

 * The number of nodes that must respond to a read request, or
 * The number of nodes that must respond to a read request *with the same value*?

-In the context of the Dynamo paper where Amazon prioritise availability over consistency, it seems clear that the read quorum value `R` is used to refer to the number of nodes that must respond to a read request.
+In the context of the Dynamo paper where Amazon prioritise availability over consistency, it seems clear that the read quorum value `R` is used to refer simply to the number of nodes that must respond to a read request.
 If they return conflicting values, then so be it.

 In general, though, if we ensure that `R + W > N`, then we can be certain that every write quorum intersects with every read quorum, thus ensuring that we avoid what's known as a *"stale read"*.
 A stale read is where ***all*** of the responses are out of date.
 The `R + W > N` approach ensures that a read will always return at least one correct response.

 For instance, if we set the write quorum to `2` and the read quorum to `1`, then it’s possible that we could be writing to replicas `R1` and `R2` and reading from replica `R3`.
 Thus, until the nodes synchronise their state, read operations could return stale values.

-A further caveat is to understand that simply satisfying the inequality `R + W > N` only helps prevent stale reads, it does not ensure fault tolerance because as we saw in the first example, setting `N=3, R=1, W=3` does guarantee strong consistency, but only at the expense of fault tolerance.
+A further caveat is to understand that simply satisfying the inequality `R + W > N` only helps prevent stale reads, it does not ensure fault tolerance because as we saw in the first example, setting `N=3, R=1, W=3` guarantees strong consistency, but only at the expense of fault tolerance.

 The Dynamo paper quotes the configuration settings as `N=3, R=2, W=2` because this ensures that ***someone*** will respond to a read operation with the correct value.
 In Amazon's situation, if a read request returns a set of conflicting values, then typically, the client application must resolve the conflict.